grammyjs/website/site/docs/guide/context.md

 ```

   </CodeGroupItem>
 </CodeGroup>

+Naturally, just because the context _type_ now has new properties, this does not mean that there will actually be _values_ behind them.
+You have to make sure that a plugin (or your own middleware) sets all properties correctly to conform with the type you specified.

-Some middleware (e.g. [session middleware](./sessions.md)) requires you to mix in the correct types on the context object.
+> Some middleware (e.g. [session middleware](./sessions.md)) requires you to mix in the correct types on the context object, which can be done by _flavoring_ your context as explained [down here](#context-flavors).
-This will be explained in the respective sections, whenever necessary.

 If you choose option 2., this is how you set a custom context constructor that will be used to instantiate the context objects.
 Note that your class must extend `Context`.